 As energy utilities navigate the customer service impacts of the coronavirus outbreak, it’s important to remember that communication is key.
 Your customers want to hear from you.
-We have seen an extremely high average open rate of 36.9% on coronavirus communications we’ve deployed for utilities in the last week, with the open rate for one campaign reaching 43.7%.
+We have seen an extremely high average open rate of 44.4% on coronavirus communications we’ve deployed for utilities, with the open rate for one campaign reaching over 50%.
 Now is the time to reach out and reassure customers of your continuing reliability.

 As you work to communicate your energy utility’s continuity plans and preparedness, take time to review some best practices we’re seeing across the industry.